scurid-inc/docs/docs/autonomousDeviceOnboarding.md

 ## Features
 1. Simplifies tracking of all agents deployed in your IoT network
 2. Extends device identity tracking not only to  each device but also to each agent
-3. Capabilities to auto-approve an identity when coming from the trsuted agents, further simplifying the individual identity workflow
+3. Capabilities to auto-approve an identity when coming from the trusted agents, further simplifying the individual identity workflow

 ## Step 1 - Executing Scurid Edge Agent on IoT device
 1. Run agent `./scuridedgeagent`